Disk of the World

 Daedalus (=cunning artificer) was a sort of personified summary of mechanical skill.
 (H.G.
 Wells)

 Pasiphae's Bed?
 Minoan palanquinIt is difficult, however, when reading all the mythology and legends associated with Daedalus, to state exactly what he invented.
 A list of his inventions begins with a lurid tale that Greek adults perhaps told in saunas to pass the time.
 Poseidon, god of the sea and special god of Plato's Atlantis, presented King Minos with a white bull and Queen Pasiphae (Persephone) with a problem, which Daedalus solved.
 The king's wife is supposed to have lusted after the bull!
-Pasiphae asked Daedalus, the palace architect, to design a bed (above, left?; Minoan palanquin, right)) for the mating to take place.
+Pasiphae asked Daedalus, the palace architect, to design a bed for the mating to take place.
 Daedalus complied and the result of the mating was the Minotaur, half-bull, half-human (right).

 Daedalus Wings of Icarus Minotaur CoinDaedalus also invented the maze in which innocent young Greeks were fed to the Minotaur wherein they wandered lost until eaten.
 In another variation of the purpose of his maze, he built it for King Minos of Crete in order to contain the Minotaur, who was the queen's son.
 He also is credited with inventing attachable feathered wings, held together with strings and wax, so that humans could fly (pictograph left).
 With these wings he and his son Icarus escaped his own inescapable maze by flying out of it.
 When Icarus flew too high, the sun melted the wax.
 (Right, Minoan Coin with Minotaur and English alphabet)